 Why Does Liquor Go Bad?

-So what makes a liquor go bad?
-There are three main factors that can affect the quality of liquor over time: light, temperature, and air.
-When liquor is exposed to daylight over a long period of time, it can lose colors.
+Why is light bad for liquor?
+When liquor is exposed to daylight over a long period of time, it can lose color.
 For liquor, color changes are indicative of flavor changes.
-Similar to that, temperature changes can degrade an organic molecule called "terpene," which alters the liquor’s flavor.
+Similar to that, temperature changes can degrade an organic molecule called a "terpene," which alters the liquor’s flavor.
 Lastly, air exposure can lead to oxidation of liquor that affects its flavor.

 Does Unopened Liquor Go Bad?